not-my-username/JsProfile/readme.md

 # JsProfile

-This is a collection of profile photo genarators made in JS, The output of this is procedural, if you input the same name you get the same output
+This is a profile picture genarator made in JS, The output of this is procedural, If you input the same name you get the same output.